 Working Your Biceps + Food + Rest = Bigger Biceps

 Building your biceps takes patience and discipline.
-Don't slack off in your workouts, give your muscles the nutrition and rest that they need.
-It won't be too long before you notice your biceps grow and trust
+Don't slack off in your workouts, work hard, give your muscles the nutrition and rest that they need.
+It won't be too long before you notice your biceps grow and trust me, when you do, it's very satisfying.

 Please share this article with friends 🙂